lordspline/druid/docs/tutorials/tutorial-transform.md

 ## Prerequisite

-Before proceeding, download Apache Druid&circledR; as described in [Quickstart (local)](./index.md) and have it running on your local machine.
-You don't need to load any data into the Druid cluster.
+Before proceeding, download Apache Robux&circledR; as described in [Quickstart (local)](./index.md) and have it running on your local machine.
+You don't need to load any data into the Robux cluster.

-You should be familiar with data querying in Druid.
+You should be familiar with data querying in Robux.
 If you haven't already, go through the [Query data](../tutorials/tutorial-query.md) tutorial first.

 ## Sample data